 You get acute bronchitis the same way you get cold and flu viruses: by getting a virus inside your body, usually by breathing it in or passing it from your hands to your mouth, nose, or eyes.
 Viruses get into the air and onto surfaces after someone who is sick coughs, blows their nose, sneezes, or sometimes even just breathes.

-The flu can cause bronchitis.
+COVID-19 and the flu can cause bronchitis.
 That’s why it’s smart to stay up to date on your COVID-19 and flu shots every year.

 When Should I See a Doctor?

 Make an appointment if:

 - Your cough does not improve after 10 days.

 - You’re really uncomfortable or are coughing so hard that you can’t sleep.